-Create some real life magic with this easy peasy at home science experiment using things you can find around the house.
+This easy peasy at home science experiment uses things you can find around the house to create a Static Butterfly.
 Our dolls show kids where STEM can take them in the future but these types of activities create the initial spark!

 I made this earlier in the week and Miss 2 loved seeing how the static faded and would recharge the balloon to get the wings to flap – great lesson in cause and effect!

 Is it magic?
 Not at all, it’s static electricity.

 All physical objects are made up of atoms.
 Inside an atom are protons, electrons and neutrons.
 The protons are positively charged, the electrons are negatively charged, and the neutrons are neutral.
 All things are made up of these charges

 Opposite charges attract each other (negative to positive).
 Like charges repel each other (positive to positive or negative to negative).
 Most of the time positive and negative charges are balanced in an object, which makes that object neutral.